Skip to content

 Signal flows in RonDB#

-We will go through some of the most important signalling flows to give an idea about what happens when a query is executed against RonDB.
+We will go through some of the most important signaling flows to give an idea about what happens when a query is executed against RonDB.

-For queries against the database there are three main flows that we use.
-The key lookup flow used to read and write data through primary keys or unique keys.
-The scan flow used to perform full table scans, range scans and pruned versions of these.
-We have pushdown join that is essentially linked key lookups and scan operations.
-Pushdown joins builds entirely on top of the key lookup and scan flows.
+For queries against the database, there are three main flows that we use.
+The key lookup flow is used to read and write data through primary keys or unique keys.
+The scan flow is used to perform full table scans, range scans and pruned versions of these.
+We have a pushdown join that is essentially linked key lookups and scan operations.
+Pushdown joins are built entirely on top of the key lookup and scan flows.

-In addition there are a number of protocols implemented in RonDB to handle all sorts of node failures, node restarts, schema changes and so forth.
+In addition, there are several protocols implemented in RonDB to handle all sorts of node failures, node restarts, schema changes and so forth.
 We will go through a few of those and in some cases simply point out where one can find descriptions of these in the source code.

-To maintain various secondary data structures we use triggers and these are integrated into the key lookup protocol and we will describe how this happens.
+To maintain various secondary data structures we use triggers, which are integrated into the key lookup protocol.
+We will describe how this happens later on.

 Key operations#

 RonDB was designed with efficient key lookup transactions in mind.
-Almost all applications that was analysed before implementing RonDB had a major portion of key lookups.
+Almost all applications that were analyzed before implementing RonDB had a major portion of key lookups.
 Most of them had a high percentage of writes as well.

 One of the problems with DBMSs in the 90s was that the overhead of transactions was very high.
 This is still to a great extent true.
-For example in other MySQL clustering solutions there are limitations on how many transactions that can commit in parallel.
+For example, in other MySQL clustering solutions, there are limitations on how many transactions can commit in parallel.

-With RonDB each row operation is committed in exactly the same fashion if it is a single row transaction or if it is a transaction with 1000 rows being updated.
-We have worked on streamlining this implementation and there is absolutely no limitation on how many transactions that can commit in parallel.
+With RonDB, each row operation is committed in the same fashion whether it is a single-row transaction or if it is a transaction updating 1000 rows.
+We have worked on streamlining this implementation and there is no limitation on how many transactions can commit in parallel.
 The only limit is the CPU resources, memory resources, networking resources and disk resources.

 Basic write transaction#